Lacunary Spherical Maximal Operators on Hyperbolic Spaces: Proof of Theorem

-We will first establish the $L^p$-boundedness of the operators $\fg^\alpha_*$ and $\fl^\alpha_*$ separately and then derive Theorem \ref{thm: main} using an interpolation argument.
+holds for all $f$ and for a.e. $x\in\H^n$, we will first establish the $L^p$-boundedness of the operators $\fg^\alpha_*$ and $\fl^\alpha_*$ separately and then derive Theorem \ref{thm: main} using an interpolation argument.
 We start with the nonlocal part, where the approach differs from the Euclidean setting.
 One main tool is the following Kunze-Stein phenomenon. \begin{lemma} Suppose that $1<p<2$ and $\kappa$ is a non-negative radial function on $\H^n$.
 Then we have, for all $f\in L^p(\H^n)$,

 \end{lemma}